StayAtHomeDev-Git/FPS-Godot-Basic-Setup/README.md

 # FPS Godot Basic Setup

+These are the project files for the first episode of my "FPS Godot Engine Project" video tutorial series.

+That video series can be found here:

+# Installation

+Version: Godot Engine 4.1

+- Git or Download the Zip
+- Place project files into a project folder
+- Import project into the Godot Engine

+The project comes with all the source code from the tutorial video and any test levels or resources (materials, nodes, etc).

+# License Agreement

 Copyright (c) 2023 StayAtHomeDev, LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: